Firim4r/Quarto-game/README.md

 # Quarto-game
-A pale copy of the Quarto game, some files have been written by our teachers.
+A pale copy of the Quarto game, all files have been written by us.

 This won't probably run on Windows.
 Also this is running in the terminal don't worry it's normal.